What’s credit card protection?

 This is because the credit card company doesn’t have a direct relationship with the supplier, so it isn’t equally liable.

 Section 75 also only applies to single items.
-For example, if you bought four £40 concert tickets for each family member individually, you wouldn’t be covered as the tickets each count as single transaction of less than £100.
+For example, if you bought four £40 concert tickets for each family member individually, you wouldn’t be covered as the tickets each count as single transactions of less than £100.

 Delivery charges and other costs don’t count towards the minimum amount.